-Myocardial Infarction (MI) occurs when a part of the heart muscle does not receive enough blood flow, causing heart muscle damage.
+Myocardial Infarction (MI) occurs when a part of the heart muscle does not receive sufficient blood flow, causing heart muscle damage.
 Approximately 1.5 million MI cases occur annually in the United States.
-MI healthcare costs are extremely high, ranked in the top five most expensive conditions for inpatient hospitalizations.
+MI related healthcare costs are extremely high, ranked in the top five most expensive conditions for inpatient hospitalizations.

 Traditional MI treatment includes cardiac catheterization, coronary bypass or medications.
 In some cases, the tissue damage is irreversible and heart function deteriorates.

-Existing regenerative solutions are partially synthetic or animal-derived, which limit tissue integration and have a high rate of immune rejection and potential scarring.
-Matricelf introduces next-generation regenerative medicine capable of producing completely autologous heart implants – for better tissue integration and minimal immune system response.
+Current regenerative solutions are based on either synthetic or animal-derived materials, which limit tissue integration and bear a risk of immune rejection and potential scarring.
+Matricelf introduces next-generation regenerative medicine technology capable of producing completely autologous heart implants – for ideal tissue integration and minimal immune response.

-Matricelf has pioneered an efficient method to deliver vascularized tissue by injection of omental hydrogel to the infarcted heart tissue.
-The personalized thermo-responsive hydrogel maintains liquid form at room temperature.
-When injected into the infarcted heart, the hydrogel solidifies and physically cross-links to the heart tissue.
+Matricelf has pioneered an efficient method to deliver vascularized tissue by injection of autologous omental hydrogel to the infarcted heart tissue.
+The personalized thermo-responsive hydrogel maintains liquid form at room temperature and when injected into the infarcted heart, the hydrogel solidifies and physically cross-links to the heart tissue.

 Hydrogels are widely used materials in tissue engineering.
-However, once the cells are encapsulated within hydrogels, mass transfer to the core of the engineered tissue is limited, and cell viability is compromised.
+However, once cells are encapsulated within hydrogels, gas and mass transfer to the core of the engineered tissue is limited, and cell viability is compromised.

-Our proprietary technology enables the personalized hydrogel to be used as a bio-ink in 3D printing of tissues and organs.
+Our innovative technology enables the personalized hydrogel to be used as a bio-ink for 3D printing of tissues and organs.
 When combined with patient cells, the hydrogel is used to print tissues and organs that fully match the immunological, biochemical and anatomical properties of the patient.

-Patch dimensions and the blood vessel geometry are designed with computer‐aided design (CAD) software using anatomical data from CT images.
-Blood vessel architecture is further improved by mathematical modeling of oxygen transfer.
-Smaller blood vessels can be added to the basic vasculature design to ensure adequate exposure of the cardiac patch to oxygenated medium during in vitro cultivation and after transplantation.
+Patch dimensions and blood vessels geometry are designed with computer‐aided design (CAD) software using anatomical data from patient’s CT images.
+Blood vessels architecture is further improved by mathematical modeling of oxygen transfer.
+Small blood vessels can be added to the basic vasculature design to ensure adequate exposure of the cardiac patch to oxygenated medium during in vitro cultivation and after transplantation.